 We learned the stories of creation.
-Are they facts?
-We don't say whether or not they are facts because that's not the point.
-The point is the WHY of what happens in the early world.
+The point is the WHY not the how of what happens in the early world.

-- God loves us and God can be trusted; God made the world from nothing; sin entered the world when Adam and Eve (or the first humans) decided to NOT trust God and disobeyed him - o Sin has entered the world with Adam and Eve
+- God loves us and God can be trusted; God made the world from nothing; sin entered the world when Adam and Eve (or the first humans) decided to NOT trust God and disobeyed him - Sin has entered the world with Adam and Eve - o The rest of the bible is about God bringing his people back to Him